wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 The goal of a mesh network's routing protocol is to infer enough about the topography of those radio links for us to establish efficient relay circuits over them.

 This is easier said than done.
 Each radio link has finite bandwidth, so we have to be careful to minimize overhead.
-Ideally, the routing layer's total bandwidth overhead should be no worse than $$\mathcal{O}(n)$$ with respect to network size (or equivalently, per-peer bandwidth should be no worse than $$\mathcal{0}(1)$$).
-Any weaker bound than this places an absolute upper limit on the network's size, as routing overhead is guaranteed to eventually saturate the network.
+Ideally, the routing layer's total bandwidth overhead should be no worse than $$\mathcal{O}(n)$$ with respect to network size (or equivalently, per-peer bandwidth should be no worse than $$\mathcal{O}(1)$$).
+Any worse bound places an absolute upper limit on the network's size, as routing overhead is guaranteed to eventually saturate the network.

 How do we meet this standard?